liaowh0218/Undergraduate-Coursework-and-Personal-Projects/Data Analysis and Machine Learning/README.md

 ## About
 This repository contains all the **quizzes** and **assignments** completed with Python.

 The primary goal of the scripts is to verify the results provided by textbooks by using Python.
-When the discrepancies or errors were found, we would fix them into corrected versions.
+When the discrepancies or errors were found, we would fix them into corrected versions as quizzes or assignments.